WCSE (AM): History

 Ocean did not own WCSE, by this point an adult standards station (with a format from the Satellite Music Network) with Atlanta Braves baseball and Clemson Tigers football coverage, very long before pursuing a sale.
 The format was oldies in 1985.
-On November 13, 1986, the station was put up for auction.
-Not meeting with buyers, Ocean attempted to sell the station to Keith E. Lamonica in 1987; the sale attempt fell through, but the WKEL call letters, taking after his initials, stuck with the station for the rest of its life.
-Ocean tried to sell WKEL again, in 1988, to no avail.
-The station was silent by the time the National Association of Broadcasters wrote a May 29, 1992 letter to the FCC on media ownership rules.
+On November 13, 1986, the station was put up for auction; in March 1987, the station went silent.
+Keith E. Lamonica attempted to buy the station in 1987; he began operating it on November 20 and had the call sign changed to WKEL, taking after his initials.
+During his four months of running the station, WKEL's programming included a simulcast of the satellite feed of CIRK-FM in Edmonton; CNN Headline News; and the Satellite Music Network; none of these formats were successful, and the Federal Communications Commission (FCC) never approved Lamonica's purchase of the station.
+In early March 1988, WKEL ceased operations; although ownership remained with Thomas and Loehr, the call sign remained WKEL for the remainder of the license's existence.

-When WKEL's license was finally canceled in January 1996, the other AM station in Myrtle Beach, daytime-only WKZQ (now WWHK) at 1520, filed to relocate to the 1450 facility; WKZQ signed on at 1450 kHz on December 23, 1996, increasing their nighttime power, and is currently on the air 24/7.
+Ocean tried to sell WKEL again, in May 1988, to no avail.
+The station was still silent by the time the National Association of Broadcasters wrote a letter to the FCC on May 29, 1992, regarding media ownership rules.
+When WKEL's license was finally canceled in January 1996, the other AM station in Myrtle Beach, daytime-only WKZQ at 1520, filed to relocate to the 1450 facility; WKZQ signed on at 1450 kHz on December 23, 1996, increasing their nighttime power.
+Most recently, it was WWHK.